fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 **Features**

-A Python-based library for using the PubMed Central ID Convert API for dealing biomedical and scientific literature in modern Python/Jupyter ecosystems.
+A Python-based library for using the PubMed Central ID Convert API for biomedical and scientific literature in modern Python/Jupyter ecosystems.
 Use the library to get PubMed Central identifiers, PubMed identifiers (PMIDs), and DOI identifiers for scientific literature.
 In an opionated choice, the default format for the results is a Pandas dataframe; however, this can be adjusted via flag/argument settings.
 If you aren't familiar with Pandas, the provided demonstration notebook illustrates convenient steps, such using the Pandas dataframe to make a lookup table / key-value mapping.
 It is largely kernel-agnostic as far as Python goes, which means you can use it in JupyterLite as well as in more standard Jupyter where a typical ipykernel is involved.
 At present, command line use of the library is not compatible with Pyodide/JupyterLite.
 Command line use is fully allowed in a typical system with a POSIX system shell (Bash/zsh-type) where standard Python is installed.